 The Roxy: A Legacy of Music and Nightlife

 The Roxy Theatre is one of the Sunset Strip’s long-standing and legendary venues.
-For over 40 years, The Roxy has continually offered an exciting lineup of both new and established artists.
+For 50 years, The Roxy has continually offered an exciting lineup of both new and established artists.
 Some truly groundbreaking performances and recordings have happened within the walls of the Roxy, largely thanks to the innovative minds that turned a former burlesque club into the iconic venue it is today.

-The Roxy Theatre’s reputation, or at least that of its co-owners, preceded its buzzy 1973 opening.
-It boasted a dream team of music powerhouses, including Grammy Award-winning producer Lou Adler; media magnate David Geffen and his Asylum Records co-founder, music manager Elliot Roberts; Whisky a Go Go co-founder Elmer Valentine; and musician/producer Peter Asher.
+The Roxy’s reputation, or at least that of its co-owners, preceded its buzzy 1973 opening.
+It boasted a dream team of music powerhouses, including Grammy Award-winning producer Lou Adler; media magnate David Geffen and his Asylum Records co-founder, music manager Elliot Roberts; Whisky A Go Go co-founder Elmer Valentine; and musician/producer Peter Asher.

 “We want the Roxy to be to clubs what, say, the Dorothy Chandler Pavilion is to concert halls,” Geffen told the Los Angeles Times.

 The Roxy’s promise was realized when Neil Young headlined its sold-out opening night, and then the two nights after that.

 “With Young as the opening attraction and such other major acts as Cheech & Chong, the Temptations and Jackson Browne already signed, the Roxy is obviously getting off to the impressive start that many had predicted for the 500-seat facility that formerly housed the Largo burlesque club,” the Los Angeles Times reported.